-Moist, crumby black cherry cupcakes, bursting with the flavor of fresh cherries, and topped with a light, fluffy vanilla bean buttercreme.
+Moist, crumby Black Cherry Cupcakes, bursting with the flavor of fresh cherries, and topped with a light, fluffy vanilla bean buttercream.

 Cherries have been on sale for months, it seems.
 I read somewhere that, after an awful year in 2013, cherry farmers were really making up for it this year, with lots and lots of plump, juicy babies.

 I can honestly say, I’ve been taking advantage of this.
 Who knows when they’ll be $1.99 a pound again?

 Between Mr. Crumby and I, we’ve probably eaten through a good 5 pounds in the last 2 or 3 weeks, not counting all the recipes I’ve used them in.
 Just straight, spit-out-the-pit cherries.

 I love them on their own, but they are even better in these Black Cherry Cupcakes.

 Cupcakes are my thing.
 Ask any of my friends.
 If there’s a party to attend or an event that needs some sort of dessert (and many times, even if it doesn’t need one…), I’m volunteering my cupcake services.